 How long will it take to have my materials converted?

-Please submit your materials to be converted prior to the start of the quarter.
+Please submit your materials to be converted at least three weeks prior to the start of the quarter or as early as possible.
 If you have not yet been provided with the course book list, we recommend that you contact your instructor and ask for this information so that the CAE may convert your materials in a timely fashion.

 Students may need assistance in getting to and from campus locations.
 Students with permanent and temporary mobility impairments can arrange for on-campus van service to assist them in traveling around campus and to adjacent residential areas.
 Proximate parking, when appropriate, can be arranged.
 More information on CAE van service.Students with a documented disability or medical condition may apply for a pre-approved parking permit.
 More information on disability-related parking services.